chinmaydas96/nd00333-capstone/README.md

 * This is a classification problem.

-* Death due to Heart Failure is predicted using information usch as anaemia, diabetes, high blood pressure, platelets, serum_creatinine, serum_sodium, creatinine_phosporous and ejection_fraction.
+* Death due to Heart Failure is predicted using information such as anaemia, diabetes, high blood pressure, platelets, serum_creatinine, serum_sodium, creatinine_phosporous and ejection_fraction.

 * We will use these features to predict if the patient has heart disease or not.